 The poetry of Sylvia Plath (1932-1963) never fails to impress.
 Lazarus and Daddy are household names in poetics, and the entire book Ariel counts as a masterpiece.
+You can find plenty of wonderful writing on Plath on sites like the Academy of American Poets.
 Here I read ‘Morning song’ and, as usual, give an interpretation that is deliberately not informed, or impaired by too much theoretical study.

 Love set you going like a fat gold watch.